 The vulnerability specified in ISO/IEC 24772-1:2019 clause 6.58 applies to Fortran.
 Fortran was originally defined using line-oriented and unstructured code, has been revised and updated on regular cycles since that time and has a number of deprecated language features.

 Because they are still used in some programs, many processors support features of previous revisions of the Fortran standard that were deleted in later versions of the Fortran standard.
 These are listed in Annex B.1 of the Fortran standard.
 In addition, there are features of earlier revisions of Fortran that are still in the standard but are redundant and for which better methods are available in ISO/IEC 1539-1:2018.
 The obsolescent features are identified by small font in the standard and are summarized in Annex B.2 of that standard.
-Any use of these deleted and obsolescent features may, according to ISO/IEC 1539-1:2018, produce results not in accord with the modern programmer’s expectations and can be beyond the knowledge of modern code reviewers.
+Any use of these deleted and obsolescent features can, according to ISO/IEC 1539-1:2018, produce results not in accord with the modern programmer’s expectations and can be beyond the knowledge of modern code reviewers.

 Avoidance mechanisms for language users